St. Brigid icon by Katherin Burleson

 Roses Kildare Ireland by hugh.carlow/Flickr

-Now to the fun stuff.
+Now it’s time for the fun stuff.
 As I mentioned before, the Celtic tradition honors Brigid as Mary’s midwife, Jesus’ wet nurse, and his foster-mother.
 “Time” was not a fixed, linear progression for the Celtic people.
 The material world and spiritual world intertwined in and out of each other.
 There were thin places were one could cross from one world to another with time running differently.
-This is why the legend of Brigid at the birth of Jesus was not a big deal for the Celts.
+This is why the legend of Brigid at the birth of Jesus was entirely believable for the Celts.
 The material and spiritual were not separate worlds in their thought.
 I also like this legend because, being the post-modern that I am, I like the idea of putting yourself into the story.
 Where am I in the grand story of God’s people?
 How is this story, my story?
 How is my story now becoming a part of the whole story?
 Brigid went on to become the spiritual mid-wife to Celtic women giving birth, and the midwife called Brigid into the house to assist in the birth.

 Back before the stories of Brigid helping Mary and hanging her cloak on a sunbeam to dry out, Brigid was a goddess in the Celtic pantheon.
 She was the goddess of poets, blacksmiths, and healers.
 She was a triple goddess revealing herself as maiden, mother, and crone.
 The fair maiden to poets, the mother creating new life to blacksmiths, and the old wise woman who knows how to heal.
 She has long been the symbol of spring coming to the land and the arrival of more light during this time of the year.
 February 1 is her day, and she was called on to protect the sheep who at this time would be carrying lambs.
 In the Christian tradition she is remembered for being able to coax cows into milking, and for being able to churn butter for everyone who needed it.